 Of course, managers are always trying to find the right balance between adequate onboarding and getting new hires on the phone.
 (After all, that dedicated training time is costly!)
 That’s where having the right call center software can help.
 Features like dynamic scripting software, for instance, can support new agents (and even experienced ones) with sales scripts that auto-populate and even adjust based on lead location and customer responses.

 Training isn’t only crucial for getting employees quickly up to speed, though.
 It’s also important for keeping them engaged and happy in the long run: According to LinkedIn’s 2019 Workforce Learning Report, 94% of employees say that they would stay at a company longer if it simply invested in helping them learn.
-Invest in dedicated learning opportunities based on employees’ needs and help them grow with powerful call center reporting tools that pinpoint opportunities for improvement.
+Invest in dedicated learning resources based on employees’ needs, including potential business process outsourcing (BPO) opportunities, and help them grow with powerful call center reporting tools that pinpoint opportunities for improvement.

 4. Incentivize High Performance—and Add a Bit of Fun